FAQ

 It’s been less than 6 weeks since I submitted…

 It’s understandable that, nowadays, waiting 6 weeks to get a response from an internet-based project seems overly long.
-Bear in mind that this is a small-time operation led by an independent artist and not a large corporation like we might be used to dealing with.
+Bear in mind that this is a small-time operation led by an independent artist and not a large.
 Please continue waiting.
 Your patience is very much appreciated during this time.

 It’s been more than 6 weeks…